robcharmon1/Coding_Projects/README.md

 * This is a command line choose your own adventure game written in Python
 * Main feature is a nested dictionry where
   * The first keys represent the rooms
-  * The value for each room is keys representing an item, moveable directions, and
+  * The value for each room is keys representing an item, moveable directions, and room descriptions and values for each